There are many ways to get involved and support our work or connect with other FGG supporters.

 “Enabling Athletes to Bring Their Whole Self to the Field, Pitch, Pool, Gym, Floor, or Court”

 Furthermore, we now have organisations like Deloitte and "Out Leadership" (with openly gay CEOs of major global corporations) talking about "bringing your whole self to work" and striving for equality in the workplace.
-We’ve come along way since 1982, but in some countries being openly LGBT+ is not an option.
+We’ve come along way since 1982, but in some countries being openly LGBTQ+ is not an option.
 It is a criminal offense and in some cases results in death.

 The Federation of Gay Games (FGG) is a global not for profit organisation with its office base in San Francisco, USA.
 In order for us to achieve our goals and work towards equality in and through sport we raise funds to support our activities as well as seeking volunteers to assist us in our projects.